 In this regard, good leaders can consistently be counted on to meet or exceed performance expectations and to have the best interests of the people they work with front-of-mind.
 They always provide honest, objective feedback to those around them in service of those aims.
 Good leaders also actively recognize that the most inconsistent thing they could possibly do is to treat everyone the same.
 Flexibility is the key.
 People that are learning a new set of skills for the first time and are excited about it are drastically different than those who could perform their job in their sleep.

 So, how do good leaders know when to do what?
 They develop and refine their diagnostic skills!
 Good leaders are thoughtful people.
-They think (sometimes quite a bit) before they act.
-In the context of Situational Leadership®, they identify a specific task and objectively assess the ability (task-related knowledge, experience and skill) and willingness (task-related confidence, commitment and motivation) of the person that will be performing it.
+They think before they act.
+In the context of Situational Leadership®, they identify a specific task and objectively assess the ability and willingness of the person that will be performing it.
 That assessment determines their approach.
-(Empowerment?
-Collaboration?
-Structure?)
-And, if that sounds easy somehow, allow me to assure you — it isn’t!

 Objectivity is a term that is grounded in logic but is challenged by bias.
 Most of us exert significantly more effort defending our self-perceived objectivity than we do identifying, acknowledging and counterbalancing our biases.
 That reality can be manifested by managers that impulsively “place people into boxes” in an effort to justify their approach.
 For example: